ispras/qdt/README.md

 Also `hw/char/Makefile.objs` file should be changed.
 QDT registered new device in QEMU build system.

-### Basic machine draft generation
+### Basic machine boilerplate generation

-Basic machine draft generation is very similar to device stub generation.
+Basic machine boilerplate generation is very similar to device stub generation.

 Simple `basic-machine.py` script is listed below.